eclipse-tractusx/vas-country-risk-backend/docs/Arc42-Documentation.md

 ![apiUpload](../docs/Images/image2022-10-10_13-32-5.png)

-In this endpoint, it is automatically inserted the information from the user that is accessing the tool, and it needs a manually inserted name and also an CSV file that can be retrieved in the download template in the tool.
-After this it is created a new registry with the information inside of the inserted CSV file onto the database.
-As parameters it requires the rating name, year, and type (Global, Company or Custom).
+This endpoint automatically inserts the information from the current user.
+The uploaded file needs to be in the format of the template which may be downloaded, with the file name being manually set.
+After upload, the data in the file is available to be utilised by the user in the application.
+Required parameters are rating name, rating year, and type (Global, Company or Custom).

 Example:

 ![csvselector](../docs/Images/SaveRating.png)